apptainer/singularity-userdocs/quick_start.rst

-    If you have questions about any of the above, you can email the open source list (singularity@lbl.gov), join the open source slack channel (singularity-container.slack.com), or contact the organization that supports Singularity directly to get a human response (sylabs.io/contact).
-I can do my best to facilitate this interaction if help is needed.
+    If you have questions about any of the above, you can email the open source list (singularity@lbl.gov), join the open source slack channel (singularity-container.slack.com), or contact the organization that supports Singularity directly (sylabs.io/contact).
+I can do
+    my best to facilitate this interaction if help is needed.

     Thank you kindly for considering this request!